Active Response Training

 Weekend Knowledge Dump- April 6, 2018

 Knowledge to make your life better.
 If you have some free time, check out some of these links this weekend.
 Mass Shootings Are Actually Pretty Rare, but Here’s What to Do if You’re Ever in One One of the best articles I’ve read about unarmed response to an active killer event.
-WD-40 as […]
+WD-40 […]

 Posted on April 6, 2018 by Greg Ellifritz in Weekend Knowledge Dump